chaochingvang/weekend-react-gallery/README.md

 - Visual Studio Code
 - PostgreSQL
-- POSTICO
+- Postico
 - Postman

 The project will require alterations and possibly additional lines of codes if used with softwares that are not listed above.

 ### Installation

 To run this project, the user should fork the repository onto their own GitHub repository.
 In the user's repository, go ahead and copy link and clone onto local system.
-The project will then be installed using npm:
+The project will then be installed using npm by navigating to folder:

 - $ cd ../weekend-react-gallery
 - $ npm install